Manual for the Swedish EU presidency – Watch the ESI Balkan Series for free on the internet

 The manual was also presented at a recent ESI meeting in Stockholm, part of our Communicating Europe seminar series – held in a number of European capitals – for decision makers from the Balkans.

-The manual is the latest instalment in a series of guides to the people and organisations shaping national enlargement debates across Europe.
+The manual is the latest installment in a series of guides to the people and organisations shaping national enlargement debates across Europe.

 Participants at the Stockholm seminar were struck by the Swedish policy makers' strong bipartisan commitment to enlargement.
 As Swedish foreign minister Carl Bildt puts it: